1. Why this Document?

-It's important to keep in mind that this is a live document and, as such, this will change with time.
-Often I won't be able to live up to these values and ideas, but it's alright, we all make mistakes.
+This is a live document and it will change over time.
+Often I won't live up to these values and ideas.
+But it's alright!
+We all make mistakes.
 Hopefully, two things can emerge when that happens:

 - I will learn from my failure.